SecZetta/integrations/seczetta/demo-baseline.md

 > Feel free to answer in other ways, by selecting `No` this will automatically kick off a termination process.
 If you select `Yes` additional questions will show asking to validate more information.

 * After selecting `No`, Linda's job is complete.
-However, because a termination now needs to happen.
-An internal user was sent an approval for this termination
+However, because a termination now needs to happen, an internal user was sent an approval for this termination
 * Using your administrative account navigate to the Lifecycle Dashboard: https://[your-instance-id].mynonemployee.com
 * Once logged in, there should be a banner across the top of the dashboard saying `You have requests that need your action`.
 Click that banner.
 * There will be a pending request named `Terminate`.
 Click that request to open it up.
-* Review the information, and click **Submit** below to complete the termination
+* Review the information, and click **Approve** below to complete the termination
 * Search for this profile that was just revalidated/terminated and you will see that their status has changed to Terminated.
 From here, an IAM system would take action and disable/delete accounts as necessary

 ### Terminate a profile

-Nullam ut nisl at erat dapibus pretium ac fringilla tortor.
-Phasellus ullamcorper, eros a rhoncus placerat, ex tellus facilisis mauris, sit amet egestas nisi lectus ullamcorper ante.
-Fusce aliquam porta nisl in sagittis.
-Proin dapibus faucibus semper.
-Nunc non lorem non odio vehicula lacinia.
-Donec venenatis ipsum ac vulputate auctor.
-Curabitur quis leo faucibus massa gravida hendrerit eget id libero.
-Vivamus sit amet maximus nulla, eu eleifend odio.
-Cras mattis ex eget sem venenatis gravida.
-Phasellus pharetra, ligula in laoreet efficitur, enim purus placerat purus, nec aliquet odio lectus at sem.
-Vivamus eget aliquam ligula.
-Nullam augue sem, aliquam nec pharetra vitae, elementum in quam.
-Cras vitae augue nunc.
-Nulla et semper augue, luctus laoreet ipsum.
+Just as discussed above with revalidations, terminations will likely automatically happen on a scheduled basis based on the end date of the non-employee.
+For our case, we will manually trigger a termination event to occur.

+To manually kick off a Termination follow the steps below:

+* Using your administrative account navigate to the Lifecycle Dashboard: https://[your-instance-id].mynonemployee.com
+* From the dashboard, open up an **Active** `Person` profile to view their profile information.
+* When the profile page loads, you should see a few workflows you can execute on this profile.
+Begin the revalidation by clicking the **Terminate** workflow button
+* A simple page notification will appear, telling you what you are about to do.
+Click **Submit** to continue

 ### Make a Vendor Admin